iotaledger/goshimmer/docOps/docs/tutorials/wallet_library.md

 ## Delegating Assets

 The primary use case of fund delegation in Coordicide is to enable refreshing a node's access mana without requiring the use of a master key that has full control over the funds.
-A delegated key can not spend the funds, but can "refresh" the outputs holding the funds in a transaction that can pledge mana to any arbitrary nodes.
+A delegated key can not spend the funds, but can
+"refresh" the outputs holding the funds in a transaction that can pledge mana to any arbitrary nodes.

 A token holder can therefore keep their funds in secure cold storage, while delegating them to a node or third party to utilize the mana generated by the funds.
-Assuming there is demand for access mana in the network, the holder of the assets can then sell the generated mana to realize return on their assets.
+Assuming there is demand for access mana in the network, the holder of the assets can then sell the generated mana to generate return on their assets.

-Delegating funds via the cli-wallet is rather simple: you just need to execute the `delegate-funds` command.
-By default, the cli-wallet will delegate funds to the node that the wallet is connected to, unless you specify a delegation address via the `-del-addr` flag. specify a valid IOTA address where to delegate to.
+To delegate funds using the cli-wallet you just need to execute the `delegate-funds` command.
+Unless you specify a delegation address via the `-del-addr` flag, the cli-wallet will delegate funds to the node that the wallet is connected to.
+You should specify a valid IOTA address where to delegate to.

+You can list the option for the `delegate-funds` command by running `./cli-wallet delegate-funds -help`.

 ```bash
 ./cli-wallet delegate-funds -help
 IOTA 2.0 DevNet CLI-Wallet 0.2